Should startups fork out for branding?

 Is it all about youth, or tradition?
 Are you an earnest, safe pair of hands – or a fun-loving innovator?
 Is it all about technology, or the personal touch?
 Are you cheap-as-chips, or the value-added premium option?
 These characteristics all lead to certain types and styles of business names, and rules others out.

-For example, if your startup is a consultancy or advisory service, names like Commencis, Intignis or Corventive feel polished, professional and evoke intelligence ...and they do this without using generic keywords.
-Alternatively, names like Datota, Cynor or Vioteq have a more scientific feel, which could suit a business with technology or research at its heart.
+For example, if your startup is a consultancy or advisory service, then professional business names like Commencis, Intignis or Corventive feel polished and evoke intelligence ...and they do this without using generic keywords.
+Alternatively, names like Datota, Cynor or Vioteq have a more scientific feel, which could be a great name for a technology business.

 Action: If you can identify the character and personality of your company you’ll be well-placed to recognise the name ideas that would be a good fit for your business, as and when they come along.
 And you’ll instantly know when the ideas don’t fit, too.